guispinoza/geo1004.hw03/hw/03/cpp/README.md

 ## What files are included?
 **main.cpp**

 Main program to be executed, instructions on how to build are provided below.
+Parses the OBJ file

 **helpstructCGAL.h**